New Home Buyer Rebate (FAQ’s)

 Q: I already visited a community and started working with the builder’s salesperson.
 Can I still receive the rebate?

-A: Maybe, depending on how far along in the sales process you are and whether the builder required Rebate Properties to register you on your first visit.
-To ensure that you receive a new home buyer rebate, provide the client registration form to each new home builder during your initial visit.
-You will need to contact the salesperson and tell them you would prefer to have a buyer’s agent represent you.
-Call us toll-free to discuss your situation at 1-877-722-8371 or 1-877-RBATES-1.
+A: Maybe, depending on how far along in the sales process you are and whether the builder required that you register your real estate agent on your first visit.
+To ensure that you receive a new home buyer rebate, engage Rebate Properties prior to your initial visit.
+Call us to discuss your situation at 1-877-RBATES-1 or 1-877-722-8371.

 Q: Can we visit new home communities on our own without a Rebate Properties agent?